anniefenton/milestone-project-1/README.md

 ### How to Run this project locally
 1. Log into GitHub and located the desired GitHub repository.
 2. Click on the 'Settings' icon at the top of the repository page.
-3. Scroll down to the 'GitHub Pages' section.
-You will find a yellow callout message directing you to the new 'GitHub pages' page.
-Follow this link.
+3. Scroll down the panel on the left-side of the page and click on the 'Pages' section.
 4. Under the 'Source' section, click on the 'None' dropdown button and select 'main'.
 Then click 'Save'.

 ## Credits